 Gas grilling would be an offense in Argentina.
-In Argentina, grilling is done with wood.
+Argentinian grilling is always done using wood.

-When it is time to prepare the Argentine grill, Argentinians start with a fire made of wood.
+When preparing the Argentine grill, Argentinians start with a fire made of wood.

 When the meat is cooked over a wood fire, the flavors are enhanced.
 This gives the meat a smoky taste that is not overpowering.

 3- Don’t Let The Flames Touch The Food

 The grills in Argentina look different than the grills in the U.S. One of the most striking differences is that the grills in Argentina have a wheel crank, that raises or lowers the grill.